Lynn Syms (center) at an AFIPO benefit event at the Pierre, New York. Photo by Chris Lee.

 What is your best memory with the Israel Philharmonic?

-I’ve been on the board of AFIPO now for 30 years—since its very beginnings in New York.
+I’ve been on the board of AFIPO now for 30 years—-since its very beginnings in New York.
 One memory with the Israel Philharmonic that really stands out from me was years ago, when the orchestra was invited to England to perform.
 We were in London, and we were invited to Buckingham Palace.
 Those were the days of ball gowns and tuxedos and dance bands—we were dressed to the nines.
 When we went into the room where the performance was to be held, it was all set up beautifully, with grand, gilded, opera chairs, and everything was all very fancy.
 All of a sudden, the room went quiet, and Prince Philip walked in.
-Zubin Mehta, who was conducting the orchestra that evening, immediately started by played the British National Anthem.
+Zubin Mehta, who was conducting the orchestra that evening, immediately started them playing the British National Anthem.
 He followed it beautifully with Israel’s National Anthem, Hatikvah.
 I was so surprised.
 I went up to him after the performance, and I said, “You have got some nerve playing Hatikvah in the middle of Buckingham Palace.”
 He said right back to me, “Do you think I would be here in Buckingham Palace and not play Hatikvah?
 Are you kidding?”
 That stands out for me because that was so much like Zubin.
 And, you know, it was great fun.

 Hungry for more great AFIPO and Israel Phil content?
 Check this out!